petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 to the main branch and continue to clean things up as you go.
 If commits are kept small with descriptive messages, this will be even easier.

-To boil this down to one piece of advice, be sure to run `git pull` often, either from the UI or from the terminal.
+Also, be sure to run `git pull` often, either from the UI or from the terminal, so you don't miss out on others' changes.

 ## Manage the project with GitHub issues